loganswartz/notifeed/README.md

 importable location.

 # Misc
-Configuration data is stored in an SQLite database file in the root of the project folder.
+Configuration data is stored in an SQLite database file.
+By default, this lives in the root of the project folder.

-## Installation
+## Service Installation
 Install the service file by symbolically linking to it from `/etc/systemd/system/`:
 ```bash
 $ sudo ln -s /path/to/notifeed/notifeed.service /etc/systemd/system/notifeed.service